10 Things You Didn't Know Were Plastic

 Many people are completely unaware of the plastics in skincare and cosmetics.
 From creams to face masks to shampoos, these products contain a wide variety of non-degradable polymers that give them the desired effects.

 Just like glitter, once you wash them off your skin or hair, the plastic particles are washed down through the water treatment system and straight into the ocean.
 The science about polymers in cosmetics is incredibly complicated and many experts can’t agree on the importance of plastic ingredients.
-Some sources that claim polymers in liquid form, such as creams, don’t contribute to microplastic pollution.

 In order to reduce our impact here, it’s up to us as consumers to be aware of ingredients and choose plastic-free products when possible.